nestdimmy/base_algoritms/README.md

 # README #

-This is a repo with T-Systems Java School preliminary examination tasks.
+This is a repo with Java School preliminary examination tasks.
 Code points where you solution is to be located are marked with TODOs.

 The solution is to be written using Java 1.8 only, external libraries are forbidden.